List of DC Comics characters: C: Inza Cramer

+Fictional history

-Inza Camer, a native from Earth-Two and descendant of Ezra Hawkins, joined forces with Doctor Fate after being kidnapped by Wotan.
+Inza Camer, a native of Earth-Two and descendant of Ezra Hawkins, joined forces with Doctor Fate after being kidnapped by Wotan.
 They fell in love, married, and earned doctorates in philosophy and archaeology.
 Challenges arose due to Kent's secrecy as Doctor Fate, causing resentment and strained relations.
 They defeated sorcerer Khalis but faced further turmoil when Inza's jealousy was exploited by a Lord of Chaos.
 Nabu intervened, leading to discussions and eventual reconciliation.
 Later, it was discovered that Inza's connection to the Tower of Fate and her human spirit provided protection against certain magical influences.
 To combat the Lords of Chaos, Kent, Nabu, and Inza merged, forming a stronger Doctor Fate.
 This experience deepened Inza's understanding of Fate's mission and helped mend their relationship.

 After Crisis on Infinite Earths, Inza and Doctor Fate are transported to the mainstream universe.
 In the first Doctor Fate series, their aging accelerated, leading to Inza's mental breakdown and eventual death.
 Kent and Nabu chose young Eric Strauss as their successor.
 In the second series, Kent and Inza's spirits resided in the Amulet of Anubis, living a happy afterlife with a "child" named Kent Nelson Jr. They were later brought back to life in younger bodies to fulfill their roles as Doctor Fate once again.

 In the latter part of the Doctor Fate series, Inza took on the role of Doctor Fate, empowered by the Lords of Chaos without her knowledge.
 She wielded higher-level magical power and focused on addressing social issues in New York City, befriending a skeptical policewoman named Debby Niles.
 Inza faced various threats, including ancient Egyptian gods and the entity T'giian, whom she freed from control and worked alongside.
 She also dealt with Shat-Ru, a Lord of Order trapped in Kent Nelson's body.
 Inza and Kent's marriage faced challenges, but they reconciled and realized the impact of their powers on others.
 As Inza's activities as Doctor Fate escalated, she and Kent questioned the source of her power.
 The Chaos intelligence behind the Helmet of Fate revealed himself, admitting manipulation of events and causing strife in their marriage.
 Inza's power was transferred back to Chaos, and she and Kent, empowered by a half-helmet and Shat-Ru, defeated Chaos.
 Despite facing scrutiny from the government, Inza displayed her immense power and denounced their historical injustices, declining an agreement with the President.
 Inza and Kent shared the mantle of Doctor Fate together.